 The Vanguard Group, Inc., P.O.
 Box 2600, Valley Forge, PA 19482, which began operations in 1975, serves as advisor to the Fund through its Fixed Income Group.
-Vanguard also serves as investment advisor for each of the underlying funds.
 As of August 31, 2024, Vanguard served as advisor for approximately \$8.3 trillion in assets.
-Vanguard provides investment advisory services to the Fund and each of the underlying funds pursuant to the Funds' Service Agreement and subject to the supervision and oversight of the trustees and officers of the Fund and each of the underlying funds.
+Vanguard provides investment advisory services to the Fund pursuant to the Funds' Service Agreement and subject to the supervision and oversight of the trustees and officers of the Fund.